Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 It is important because:
 ✅ Code Reusability → We can use apply_operation for many different operations.
-✅ Clear Abstraction → Separates “what to do” (add, multiply) from “how to iterate” (apply_operation).
+✅ Clear Abstraction → Separates "what to do" (add, multiply) from "how to iterate" (apply_operation).
 ✅ Scalability → We can easily add new operations without rewriting the logic.